LNR Juniors: Competition Team

 Tuesdays: 4pm at The Trailhead.
 Strength.

-Wednesdays: 8am at The Trailhead.
+Wednesdays: 8am at Hyland Park.
 Rollerski or Running distance.

 Thursdays: 8am at various locations (on low volume weeks, we will will NOT meet Thursday morning) AND 4pm at The Trailhead.
 On-foot and strength.